derrynj/privategooglecalendars/readme.txt

 == Changelog ==

+= 20200711 =
+* Fix for links open in separate tab.
+Now target=_blank is injected into the A tags instead of adding an event listener.

 = 20200710 =
 * Added data-calendarid attribute to each .fc-event so you can manipulate them.
 * Links in the event popups now always open in separate tab.